 Initially, the samples were spread out for a period of three days to dry.
 Then the samples were weighed and comminuted using a jaw crusher adjusted to 2 mm.
 Next, each sample was homogenized using the conical and longitudinal cell methods.
 Following that, the samples were separated into aliquots of approximately 1 kg each.
 Of these aliquots, two were separated to continue the sample treatment procedure and the others were stored.
 Of these two separate aliquots, one of them was used in the wet granulometric separation with the aid of a vibrating tower.
 The samples were then separated according to the granulometry and subsequently weighed.
 Based on the resulting values, granulometric diagrams were generated.

-The magnetic separation process was carried out with one of the aliquots of 1 kg that had been separated.
-A second comminution was necessary and carried out by using a bar mill with 10 steel bars for a period of 30 minutes.
-After this procedure, the sample was sent to a Boxmag Rapid magnetic separator with high intensity field of 14,000 Gauss and, subsequently filtered.
-After the magnetic separation, filtration and oven drying, the magnetic and non-magnetic fractions were weighed.

 All samples were disaggregated and passed through 106 μm sieves and homogenized.
 However, this process was carried out in smaller quantities.
 The samples were separated into smaller aliquots according the purpose, with the objective of obtaining sufficient quantities to be analyzed by each characterization method.